MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 > * After completing the form, select the checkbox to agree to the terms and conditions.
 > * Select **Purchase**.
 All Azure resources are deployed to the free tier.

-After the resources have completed deploying to Azure, you must configure the Microsoft 365 Moodle plugin with a messaging endpoint.
+After the resources have completed deploying to Azure, you must configure the Microsoft 365 Moodle plugins with a messaging endpoint.
 You must get the endpoint from your bot in Azure:

 1. Sign in to the [Azure portal](https://portal.azure.com).